Shweta200126/Divvy-Bikes-Usage-Analysis/README.md

 Divvy as of September 2024 has 1,014 stations in total.

-## Project Goal
+## Business Goal

-The goal of this project is to use Tableau to visualize the usage patterns of Divvy bikes in Chicago in 2019.
-By analyzing the trip data provided, we can gain insights into when, where, and how bikes are being used.
+This project analyzes over 100,000 trips from 2019 to understand the different usage patterns of Divvy's two main customer types: "Members" (annual subscribers) and "Casual" riders.

+The primary goal was to identify data-driven product and pricing opportunities to increase revenue from casual riders and support the business goal of converting them into members.

 ### Tableau Link -
    [Who are the riders?](https://public.tableau.com/app/profile/shweta.anand/viz/2_3_side_by_side_17291356619870/Whoaretheriders)